 Introduction to Six Sigma Process

 Six Sigma is a highly efficient method or process through which organizations can improve their products and services to the nearest perfection.
 It is a developmental approach to delivering highly efficient and improved processes.
 The word Sigma itself means to measure how much deviation a process has been showing from perfection.
-It is a continuous process to keep in check with the highest customer satisfaction and at the same time optimizing the profit turnover in an organization.
+It is a continuous process to keep in check with the highest customer satisfaction and optimize the profit turnover in an organization.
 It emphasizes effectiveness and excellence in the efficiency of the product.
-This article, will be clearly stated in detail how six sigma is utilized in real-life scenarios and how organizations actually benefit from it.
+This article will be clearly stated in detail on how six sigma is utilized in real-life scenarios and how organizations benefit from it.